vsm/vsm-dictionary/Dictionary.spec.md

               what type of match it is:
         + 'S' = search-string matches the start of the term, or is fully equal;
         + 'T' = search-string appears somewhere in the term, but not its start;
+          or it does not appear in the term, which matched for some other reason;
         + 'F' = it matches a 'fixedTerm' term+concept, as in 'S' (see later);
         + 'G' = it matches a 'fixedTerm' term+concept, as in 'T';
         + 'R' = it is fully equal to a 'refTerm';